DynamicDyno/goodandlost/content/post/palenque-ruins.md

 {{< zoomimage "/assets/images/posts/palenque/palenque-mexico.jpg" "Palenque, Mexico - The Ruins" >}}

-{{< zoomimage "/assets/images/posts/palenque/palenque-mexico-2.jpg" "Palenque, Mexico - The Ruins" >}}

-Ok, so this little shack isn't going to win awards for the most impressive structure at Palenque, but god damn is it picturesque.
-I loved it.
+{{< zoomimage "/assets/images/posts/palenque/palenque-mexico-2.jpg" "Palenque, Mexico - The Ruins" "Ok, so this little shack isn't going to win awards for the most impressive structure at Palenque, but god damn is it picturesque.
+I loved it." >}}

 {{< zoomimage "/assets/images/posts/palenque/palenque-mexico-3.jpg" "Palenque, Mexico - The Ruins" >}}